-We combine elements of ethnic, geographic, gender and age diversity to come up with a total diversity grade for every school.
+We combine elements of racial, geographic, gender and age diversity to come up with a total diversity grade for every school.

 Many students value the opportunity to meet and learn from different racial and ethnic groups, which is more likely to happen at a diverse school such as this one.

-When available, the chart below will display ethnic diversity among the undergraduate students at Caltech.
+When available, the chart below will display racial diversity among the undergraduate students at Caltech.

-At California Institute of Technology, the disparity between men and women on campus is on par with the national average.
+At California Institute of Technology, the disparity between men and women on campus is far lower than the national average.
 The undergraduate student body at Caltech is equally balanced.

 Analyze Male/Female Diversity at Caltech

 Where available, the chart below will include the male to female ratio among Caltech's undergraduate students.

 The male to female ratio at Caltech is excellent.